trychlos/pwix-modal/README.md

     Creates and shows a modal dialog with `parms` parameters object.
 Known parameters are:

+    - `mdBeforeClose`

+        A function to be called when the user asks for close the modal, by clicking on the backdrop, or the close button of the header, or a close button in the footer.
+This function let the application allows or forbid the close:

+        - the function takes a unique argument, which is the modal identifier
+        - if the function returns `true`, the modal will be closed
+        - if the function returns `false`, the modal will not.

+        The default is to leave the modal be closed when the user asks for that.

     - `mdBody`

         The name of a Blaze template to be rendered as the dialog body.